CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 In order to optimize the angles we use a method called "grid search" – it is a very simple method, where we prepare a grid of parameters and just check what is the result for every pair of &beta; and &gamma;.

-All of this happens in the `optimize-lbl` task.
-Contrary to all the other tasks we used here, this one is defined inside the same file as workflow and consists of the following steps:
+All of this happens in the `optimize-lbl` step.
+Contrary to all the other steps we used here, this one is defined inside the same file as workflow and consists of the following steps:

 - `optimize-variational-circuit` - finds optimal parameters for the circuit.
 - `generate-random-ansatz-params` - creates random initial parameters for the new layer.
 - `combine-ansatz-params` - creates one "params" object by combining parameters from previous layers with the newly created ones.
-- `optimize-lbl` - launches the whole task again depending on if there are still more layers to optimize over
+- `optimize-lbl` - launches the whole step again depending on if there are still more layers to optimize over